robvdw/Digital-Humans/README.md

 # LESSON FOUR: Machine Learning

 ### Learn How to Train Neural Networks With Your Python code
 * In this lesson we explore how to convert pseudo code of the perceptron algorithm can be transformed into a Python Jupyter Notebook.
+We will learn how to create Pandas DataFrames that can be easily changed and manipulated.
+In particular we will focus on de dot-product

 ![PERCEPTRON](https://user-images.githubusercontent.com/684692/192339790-df629728-b510-4a5d-bf11-e31ecd5394ef.png)